North Carolina Pedestrian Accident Attorney

 Every 2 hours, a pedestrian is killed in a traffic accident.
 A pedestrian is injured in a crash every 8 minutes.
 This amounts to over 4,000 pedestrian deaths per year, and close to 70,000 pedestrian injuries.
 In 2008, 70% of all pedestrians fatalities were men, more than double the rate for females.

 In North Carolina, 11.2% of all traffic fatalities were pedestrian fatalities.
-Auger & Auger, located in Charlotte, North Carolina, is a law firm experienced in helping people who have been hit by a car.
+Auger & Auger Accident and Injury Lawyers, located in Charlotte, North Carolina, is a law firm experienced in helping people who have been hit by a car.

 Attorney Arlene P. Auger is an avid runner.
 Having completed several marathons, Mrs. Auger has run thousands of miles on the streets of Charlotte and has seen first-hand the inattention of drivers on a regular basis.
 Far too often, motorists do not maintain a proper lookout when turning corners and turning in and out of parking lots, failing to see runners or walkers in the right of way.